 If a known sample concentration is mixed with a fluorophore, and the relative fluorescent units (RFU) is determined, then the correlation between the quantified RFU and the sample concentration can be plotted and the same can then be utilized as a standard curve.
 Subsequently, the concentration of the sample can be measured by plotting the emission of the same fluorophore against the standard curve.
-This fluorophore is adhered to samples of unknown origin.
+This fluorophore adheres to samples of unknown origin.

 Absorbance vs. Fluorescence

 Absorbance measurements offer a number of benefits.
 For instance, there is no need to use reagents and the absorbance, thus quantified, is the direct outcome of the target molecule, which absorbs light at a known wavelength.
-The amount of the absorbed light directly matches with the concentration of the target molecule.
+The amount of the absorbed light directly matches the concentration of the target molecule.

 In contrast, fluorescence is an indirect measurement and provides several benefits like specificity and high sensitivity.
-In terms of specificity, fluorophore has good binding properties, making this technique quite selective for particular molecules.
+In terms of specificity, the fluorophore has good binding properties, making this technique quite selective for particular molecules.
 These assays can be used for samples containing contaminants.

 Such impurities can interrupt an absorbance measurement.
 In terms of sensitivity, fluorescence assays are highly sensitive because the fluorophore is known to have a high extinction coefficient.
 As a result, molecules can be detected at much reduced concentrations when compared to the conventional absorbance measurements.
 A typical lower detection limit for microvolume spectrophotometers is 2.0 ng/mL dsDNA.
 Fluorescence assays such as the DeNovix Ultra High Sensitivity assay can detect dsDNA at concentrations as low as 0.5 pg/mL.

 Absorbance quantitation using the cuvette or microvolume-based capabilities as well as measurements via fluorometric methods are available in the DS-11 FX Spectrophotometer / Fluorometer Series of instruments from DeNovix Inc. (Wilmington, DE).
-These integrated systems allow users to combine all of the modes required for their work flow.
+These integrated systems allow users to combine all of the modes required for their workflow.
 Researchers need not choose absorbance or fluorescence or occupy additional bench space.
 Instead, in a single 20 x 30 cm footprint labs can utilize any method of their choice.
 The instrument software is pre-configured with dozens of commonly used quantification assays and methods making use extremely quick and simple.

 Both fluorescence and absorbance are complementary measurement techniques.
 Absorbance is often the most rapid manner for quantification.
-However quantitation through fluorescence using a secondary reporter fluorophore is often suitable for samples falling below the measurable threshold for UV-Vis absorbance measurements.
-Additionally, in certain situations fluorescence measurement techniques can be employed for detecting samples in the presence of buffer elements or contaminants that would otherwise interfere with the UV-Vis measurements.
+However, quantitation through fluorescence using a secondary reporter fluorophore is often suitable for samples falling below the measurable threshold for UV-Vis absorbance measurements.
+Additionally, in certain situations, fluorescence measurement techniques can be employed for detecting samples in the presence of buffer elements or contaminants that would otherwise interfere with the UV-Vis measurements.

-DeNovix DS-11 FX Spectrophotometer /Fluorometer systems provide UV-Vis as well as fluorescence capability in a compact, bench top platform.
-These instruments have the same sample export features and are integrated with EasyApps® software to make simple, fast, and intuitive data analysis.
+DeNovix DS-11 FX Spectrophotometer /Fluorometer systems provide UV-Vis as well as fluorescence capability in a compact, benchtop platform.
+These instruments have the same sample export features and are integrated with EasyApps® software to make simple, fast and intuitive data analysis.